rydmike/flex_color_picker/README.md

 >This is pre-release 2.0.0-nullsafety.1 of FlexColorPicker with null safety.
 >
 > The package documentation has not yet been updated to cover all new features that are being introduced in final 2.0.0 version together with null-safety.
-The changelog covers the major changes and API docs are updated as well.
-More new features are still coming to final 2.0.0 release.
+The changelog covers the major changes and API docs are up to date as well.
+More new features are still coming before to final 2.0.0 release.
 >
 ### The different types of available color pickers are